-Research from customer insight specialist Aimia reveals 5.9 million Brits will be pacing the high streets this Christmas Eve on the hunt for presents for loved ones.
-The research shows 12% of Brits will have a last minute dash to the shops today.
+Research from customer insight specialist Aimia reveals 5.9 million Brits will be pacing the high street this Christmas Eve on the hunt for presents for loved ones.
+The research shows 12% of Brits will have a last-minute dash to the shops today.

 - 84% of people expected to do at least some of their Christmas shopping online in 2014 and 1.5 million people said they would be doing all of their shopping online.